 The initial step in setting up Apache on your Debian system involves updating the system’s packages.
-This is an essential procedure that ensures all the existing packages in your system are up to date.
+To begin, this is an essential procedure that ensures all the existing packages in your system are up to date.

-To accomplish this, you would need to open your system terminal and input the following command:
+Therefore, open your system terminal and run the following command:

 sudo apt update && sudo apt upgrade